-- (a) Social workers who function as educators, field instructors for students, or trainers should provide instruction only within their areas of knowledge and competence and should provide instruction based on the most current information and knowledge available in the profession. - (b) Social workers who function as educators or field instructors for students should evaluate students' performance in a manner that is fair and respectful. - (c) Social workers who function as educators or field instructors for students should take reasonable steps to ensure that clients are routinely informed when services are being provided by students. - (d) Social workers who function as educators or field instructors for students should not engage in any dual or multiple relationships with students in which there is a risk of exploitation or potential harm to the student, including dual relationships that may arise while using social networking sites or other electronic media.
+- (A) Social workers who function as educators, field instructors for students, or trainers should provide instruction only within their areas of knowledge and competence and should provide instruction based on the most current information and knowledge available in the profession. - (B) Social workers who function as educators or field instructors for students should evaluate students' performance in a manner that is fair and respectful.

+- (C) Social workers who function as educators or field instructors for students should take reasonable steps to ensure that clients are routinely informed when services are being provided by students. - (D) Social workers who function as educators or field instructors for students should not engage in any dual or multiple relationships with students in which there is a risk of exploitation or potential harm to the student.
 Social work educators and field instructors are responsible for setting clear, appropriate, and culturally sensitive boundaries.

-3.03 Performance Evaluation
+3.3 Performance Evaluation

-Social workers who have responsibility for evaluating the performance of others should fulfill such responsibility in a fair and considerate manner and on the basis of clearly stated criteria.
+Social workers who have responsibility for evaluating the performance of other should fulfill such responsibility in a fair and considerate manner and on the basis of clearly stated criteria.

-3.04 Client Records
+3.4 Client Records

-- (a) Social workers should take reasonable steps to ensure that documentation in electronic and paper records is accurate and reflects the services provided. - (b) Social workers should include sufficient and timely documentation in records to facilitate the delivery of services and to ensure continuity of services provided to clients in the future. - (c) Social workers' documentation should protect clients' privacy to the extent that is possible and appropriate and should include only information that is directly relevant to the delivery of services. - (d) Social workers should store records following the termination of services to ensure reasonable future access.
-Records should be maintained for the number of years required by relevant laws, agency policies, and contracts.
+- (A) Social workers should take reasonable steps to ensure that documentation in records is accurate and reflects the services provided. - (B) Social workers should include sufficient and timely documentation in records to facilitate the delivery of services and to ensure continuity of services provided to clients in the future. - (C) Social workers' documentation should protect clients' privacy to the extent that is possible and appropriate and should include only information that is directly relevant to the delivery of services. - (D) Social workers should store records following the termination of services to ensure reasonable future access.
+Records should be maintained for the number of years required by state statutes or relevant contracts.

-3.05 Billing
+3.5 Billing